-While treating the body is beneficial, it’s essential to also tackle the flawed thinking and irrational behaviors that are holding you back.
+While treating the body is beneficial, it’s essential to also tackle the flawed thought patterns and irrational behaviors that are holding you back.

 With mental health disorders, these are profoundly based on issues in the mind rather than physical problems.
 Treating your emotions in tandem with your body is key.

-The spiritual component of holistic therapy is arguably the hardest of all these aspects to treat.
+The spiritual component of holistic therapy is arguably the trickiest of these aspects to treat.

-Even defining the spirit is challenging for some people.
+Even defining the spirit can be challenging.
 If you’re unsure, think about what animates and motivates you, what makes you the personality and person that you are?
 All of this derives from your spirit.

 In many important ways, your spirit determines how you hope for the future and how you view your purpose in life.
 Often, addiction results in the loss of hope, a sure recipe for depression.
 As both issues then feed into each other, an absence of hope and a misplaced sense of purpose can leave some people feeling like recovery is a hopeless and insurmountable barrier instead of a challenging but manageable journey.